JINSCOP/ngx-app-frame/CONTRIBUTING.md

     git push my-fork my-fix-branch
     ```

-* In GitHub, send a pull request to `oliveui:master`.
+* In GitHub, send a pull request to `ngx-app-frame:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run `npm run release:validate` to ensure tests are still passing, linter & build has no errors.